-Before taking your child out of the grounds of the community centre on a pre planned outing we would ask for your permission to do so in writing.
+Before taking your child out of the grounds of Featherstone Wood School on a pre planned outing we would ask for your permission to do so in writing.
 If a short notice outing is planned (for example on days of unexpected low attendance) permission will be requested via phone.